 Money Decisions College Seniors Must Make Now

 College seniors have a lot on their minds with final exams and making preparations for the next phase of their lives.
-While some may move back home, and can still count on the financial support of their parents, many will be venturing out on their own for the very first time.
+While some may move back home, and can still count on the financial support of their parents, many will be venturing out on their own for the first time.
 It is heady and exhilarating, and also quite frightening.
 What if they make mistakes which could impact their ability to achieve their dreams?
-While fate, luck and good fortune all play a part in shaping the future, here are some money decisions these college seniors can make now that will help propel them down the road to success:

 - Decide now to face those student loans head-on: It might be tempting to ignore the student loan debt that has built up over the past four years, but it won’t simply go away.
 So you must decide now that you are going to face it head-on and take responsibility for repaying those loans.
 While you are still on campus, ask the financial aid office to help you pull together a listing of your current debt.
 Keep in mind that you might also have private student loans that need to be taken into consideration when looking at your outstanding debt balance.